vestoj/ChemistryRWorkbook/README.md

 https://shiny.reed.edu/s/users/vestoj/chem/#section-intro-to-workbook

-# How to use shiny.reed.edu to create and edit a Website:
+# How to use shiny.reed.edu to create and edit a website:

 URL: shiny.reed.edu/r/